napjoseph/remote/README.md

 - A [Linode account](https://www.linode.com/?r=b042b8d928111627044d292bdbca3691c536bf8d).
 You can go to their [docs](https://www.linode.com/docs/guides/getting-started/) to get a $100 promo code.
 - [Visual Studio Code](https://code.visualstudio.com/).

-## Generate SSH Key
+## Generate SSH Key for your local machine

 Follow [GitHub's guide](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) to generate your SSH key pair.
 For Windows users, you may need to check this [guide from Microsoft](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement) to enable SSH in your machine.

-Afterwards, add the key to your GitHub account.
+Afterwards, add the key to your GitHub and Linode account.

+## Generate SSH Key for your new Linode instance

+Create a new SSH Key for your new Linode instance.
+Save this for now as we'll use this later.

 ## Generate GPG Key